Principles of Management

 Patients who have sustained a nasal injury/ fracture within the last 2 weeks can be offered an ENT hot clinic appointment.
-To access this clinic please phone the on-call ENT at St Michaels Hospital via UHB switch (GP direct line is 921 4858).
-This would be the correct referral route for immediate post trauma fractures.
+This is the correct referral route for immediate post trauma fractures.

 If more than 2 weeks have passed since the injury then it may be too late for this service.
 Any further consideration of nasal surgery or treatment would then be subject to the policies above.